 Paramet er Description Requ ired Default value operator The operator to be used for comparing the monitored object against the operand parameter.
-Must be one of the following symbolic operators: 8lt; (<): Less than.
+Must be one of the following symbolic operators: 81t; (<): Less than.
 Both operand and observed object value must be numeric.
 8gt; (>): Greater than.
 Both operand and observed object value must be numeric.
-8lt;=(=): Less than or equal to.
+81t;= (<): Less than or equal to.
 Both operand and observed object value must be numeric.
-8gt;=(>=): Greater than or equal to.
+8gt;= (>=): Greater than or equal to.
 Both operand and observed object value must be numeric. =: Equal to.
 Applied in numeric context if both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match. !=: Not equal to.
 Applied in numeric context if both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match. : Regular expression match.
 Always applied in string context.
 Note: Comparison will always succeed if either the operand or operator parameter isn't set and the monitored value is non-null.
-Keep in mind that you need to escape all < and > characters as XML entities (81t; and 8gt; respectively) optio nal port Destination port where the SNMP requests shall be sent. optio nal from snmp-config.xml reason- template A user-provided template used for the monitor's reason code if the service is unvailable.
+Keep in mind that you need to escape all < and > characters as XML entities (81t; and 8gt; respectively) port Destination port where the SNMP requests shall be sent. optio nal from snmp-config.xml reason- template A user-provided template used for the monitor's reason code if the service is unvailable.
 Defaults to a reasonable value if unset.
-See below for an explanation of the possible template parameters. optio nal depends on operation mode retries Deprecated Same as retry.
-Parameter retry takes precedence if both are set. optio nal from snmp-config.xml walk false: Sets the monitor to poll for a scalar object unless if the match-all parameter is set to count, in which case the match-all parameter takes precedence. true: Sets the monitor to poll for a tabular object where the match-all parameter defines how the tabular object's values must match the criteria defined by the operator and operand parameters.
+See below for an explanation of the possible template parameters. optio nal depends on operation mode retry Number of polls to attempt. optio nal from snmp-config.xml retries Deprecated Same as retry.
+Parameter retry takes precedence if both are set. optio nal from snmp-config.xml timeout Timeout in milliseconds for retrieving the object's value. optio nal from snmp-config.xml

+Paramet er Description Requ ired Default value walk false: Sets the monitor to poll for a scalar object unless if the match-all parameter is set to count, in which case the match-all parameter takes precedence. true: Sets the monitor to poll for a tabular object where the match-all parameter defines how the tabular object's values must match the criteria defined by the operator and operand parameters.
 See also the match-all, minimum, and maximum parameters. optio nal false

-Table 63.
+Table 62.
 Variables which can be used in the reason-template parameter